A Guide To Celebrate Christmas In Paris 2025 From A Local

 ✈ Best Sites To Book Activities

-My go-to website when I need to book an activity is GetYourGuide when I can’t get a ticket directly on the website or if it’s easier to go through them.
+– GetYourGuide when I can’t get a ticket directly on the website or if it’s easier to go through them.

-You can also check out Klook if you need to book more than just activities and would like to get everything from the same website—(i.e. transport cards, car rental, hotel…).
+– Klook if you need to book more than just activities and would like to get everything from the same website or different day trips—(i.e. transport cards, car rental, hotel…).

 ✈ Other helpful travel resources

 – Radical Storage: If you need a place to keep your luggage for an extended period when you travel, I recommend using them.
-It was a great help when we needed a place to keep our luggage safely while we left the city for a few days.

 – TheTrainline: If you love to travel by train like me, then TheTrainline needs to be your go-to website for train travel in Europe.
-It is very reliant and easy to use.

 ————————————————————————————————————-

-Disclaimer: this resources box contains affiliate links, which means I earn a little commission if you book anything through my links at no additional cost.
-They help me support the blog and generate more content.
+Disclaimer: This resources box contains affiliate links, which means I earn a small commission if you book anything through my links at no additional cost.
+These links help me support the blog and generate more content.
 Happy travels!

 Ah, Christmas in Paris one of my bucket list items!
 (Of course, I love Paris at any time of the year.)
 I once tried to make a buche de Noel at home, and I’m afraid it did not turn out very pretty– although it still tasted great.